Tenement housing, early-mid 20th Century UK

 Although my family's more upmarket tenement flat had its own washing and lavatory facilities, I understand that Glasgow's slum tenement flats were not so fortunate.
 Instead there was a single communal lavatory on each of the landings between the levels, serving around six or so flats each occupied by large families.

-I understand that there was a galvanized sit-down bath in the back yard of each close which had to be filled from jugs or buckets of water from the kitchen sink.
+I also understand that there was a galvanized sit-down bath in the back yard of each close which had to be filled from jugs or buckets of water from the kitchen sink.
 It was the only bath that the tenement residents could use - although Glasgow did have public wash-houses and baths around the city.
 The really poor, however, would not have been able to afford to use them.